Me-Mac-Ward/Oxford_physics_summer_school/README.md

-# Oxford Physics Summer School - Quantum Computing Projects (july-aug 2025)
+# Oxford Physics Summer School - Quantum Computing Projects (Jul-Aug 2025)

 This repository contains the projects completed throughout the **Oxford Physics Summer School - Year 12 Quantum Experience**.
 Each day, new quantum-mechanics topics were explored and developed to reach a final goal of --- ---, which was explored initially through maths, and then generalised with python programming.
 This was completed with WilliamMartin1000 see https://github.com/WilliamMartin1000.